Long-Range Machine Learning of Electron Density for Twisted Bilayer Moir\'e Materials: Results

 \subsection{Extrapolation to Moir\'e Superlattices}

 We first evaluated the ability of SALTED models to predict the electronic structure of 2D materials by applying them to validation sets of aligned (displaced) bilayer structures for each 2D bilayer material (graphene, hBN, \tids, \zrds, and \mods).
 To enable controlled comparisons, we fixed all descriptor hyperparameters across experiments, varying only the GPR regularisation \(\eta\) (see \autoref{sec:appendix2}).
-The descriptors considered are described in more detail in \autoref{sec:long_range_representation}, and comprise the short-range SOAP, and the long-range LODE and LOVV descriptors. \autoref{tab:experiment_results_all_materials_descriptors} summarises the accuracy of SALTED models for the electron density (direct output) and band structure (derived output).
+The descriptors considered are described in more detail in \autoref{sec:long_range_representation}, and comprise the short-range SOAP, and the long-range LODE and LOVV descriptors.
+We refer the reader to Section~\ref{sec:long_range_representation} for an explanation of the chosen acronyms for these descriptors. \autoref{tab:experiment_results_all_materials_descriptors} summarises the accuracy of SALTED models for the electron density (direct output) and band structure (derived output).
 Definitions of the error metrics used can be found in \autoref{sec:appendix}.

 Consistent with previous work by some of us~\cite{lewisLearningElectronDensities2021,lewisPredictingElectronicDensity2023}, we observed that the density error does not reliably correlate with the error in the prediction of derived observables, in this case the band structure.
-For graphene and \zrds, the errors in both the density and band structure follow the more common relation: Descriptors that yield larger errors for density also result in larger errors on the band structure.
-However, for \tids and \mods, SOAP descriptors consistently achieve low density error, yet fail catastrophically in band structure predictions, while LOVV performs very well.
-For hBN and \tids a larger error in the density is also seen when using LODE, in comparison to SOAP, but smaller errors in the band structure are observed.
+For graphene and hBN, the errors in both the density and band structure follow the more common relation: Descriptors that yield larger errors for density also result in larger errors on the band structure.
+However, for \tids, \zrds, and \mods, SOAP descriptors consistently achieve low density error, yet fail catastrophically in band structure predictions, while LOVV performs very well.
+The contrast is especially clear for \zrds, where SOAP achieves the lowest density error yet produces the largest band error, while LOVV with comparable density accuracy yields smallest band error.
+For \mods, LOVV and LODE are almost identical in density accuracy yet differ for five times in band error.
+For \tids, a larger error in the density is also seen when using LODE, in comparison to SOAP, but smaller errors in the band structure are observed.

 Such behaviour reveals a nuanced relationship between the electron density and electronic structure fidelity.
 Perfect density prediction guarantees accurate band structures.
 However, when density predictions contain errors, the resulting electronic structure accuracy also depends on the spatial distribution of errors and their coupling to the physics governing the observables at hand.
 Therefore, while this initial validation of the models provides strong evidence that SALTED can be effective in predicting both densities and band structures, further tests are necessary to identify the descriptors that will produce the most accurate band structures when extrapolating to large supercells of twisted 2D materials.